 The operational continuum of emergency management changes on a daily basis.
 Virtually on a moment's notice, routine preparedness activities can dramatically change into a fast-paced and life-changing response to an incident.
-As part of this need to be ever-prepared, MEMA continues to evolve and adapt new processes to stay ahead of the needs of our citizens.
-During the past year, MEMA has developed the Mississippi Business Emergency Operations Center (MSBEOC) and State Emergency Logistics Operations Center (SELOC).
-Due to the challenges of the COVID-19 pandemic, both of these concepts are still in development and will remain as prime fixtures in our strategic planning.
+As part of this need to be ever-prepared, MEMA continues to evolve and adapt new processes to stay ahead of the needs of Mississippi's citizens.
+MEMA has developed the Mississippi Business Emergency Operations Center and State Emergency Logistics Operations Center during the past couple of years.
+Due to the challenges of the COVID-19 pandemic, both of these concepts are still in development and will remain prime fixtures in our strategic planning.

 Also, this year MEMA will bring Air Operations to the forefront of the planning effort.
-MEMA's Unmanned Aerial Systems (UAS) program has grown exponentially over the past few years and has become a critical component of our response and recovery activities.
+MEMA's Unmanned Aerial Systems program has grown exponentially over the past few years and has become a critical component of our response and recovery activities.
 The need to continue developing this program is paramount.
-Additionally, the success of the UAS Program has highlighted the need to fully develop the State Emergency Operations Center's (SEOC) Air Operations Branch.
+Additionally, the success of the Unmanned Aerial Systems Program has highlighted the need to fully develop the State Emergency Operations Center's Air Operations Branch.
 During medium to large scale incidents, air operations can become very complex.
-Air space management, asset utilization, command, and control can be problematic and confusing if not adequately managed by an Air Operations Branch.
+Air space management, asset utilization, command, and control can be problematic and confusing if an Air Operations Branch is not adequately managed.